 The HelpLink team considers many factors when making a decision to approve or deny an appeal, including:

 In most cases, students receive support via voucher, direct pay, or college account transfer or reimbursement.
 Cash support is never issued.
 Awards typically are available within three business days.
-A student may request assistance multiple times in a term, but HelpLink awards should not exceed $300 in an academic year except in extraordinary circumstances as determined by the team, or in the matter of an appeal, by the assistant dean of Student Services.
+A student may request assistance multiple times in a term, but HelpLink awards should not exceed $300 in an academic year except in extraordinary circumstances as determined by the team, or in the matter of an appeal, by the dean of Student Engagement.

 The Office of the Dean of Student Engagement shall serve as the custodian of HelpLink records, which are confidential and considered official education records subject to the Family Educational Rights Privacy Act (FERPA).
 Information about the student or their circumstances will be shared only with third parties who have a legitimate need to be informed and only at the request or permission of the student seeking support.